pythonanywhere/pythonanywhere_task_helpers/helpers/1-start_python.md

 This page is your **Dashboard**.
-It has an overview of all your stuff on PythonAnywhere, but you can also access more functionality via the individual tabs named "Consoles","Files", and so on, above.
+It has an overview of all your stuff on PythonAnywhere, but you can also access more functionality via the individual links named "Consoles","Files", and so on, above.
 We'll have a look at the most important ones shortly.

-You can get to the Dashboard from anywhere you are in PythonAnywhere using the link near the top right of the page, or by clicking the PythonAnywhere logo in the top left.
+You can get to the Dashboard from anywhere you are in PythonAnywhere by clicking the PythonAnywhere logo in the top left.

 ----